Muslim Lehenga: Modest Fashion, Cultural Significance & Style Guide for Every Occasion

 Can Muslims Wear Lehenga?

-To understand the Muslim lehenga, it helps to trace its historical roots.
-The cultural significance of this garment begins in the Islamic Mughal courts of the Indian subcontinent.
-Mughal royalty and nobility developed a distinctive court fashion that blended Persian Islamic aesthetics with indigenous South Asian textile traditions.
+The cultural significance of the lehenga begins in the Islamic Mughal courts of the Indian subcontinent.
+Mughal royalty and nobility developed a distinctive Muslim dress that blended Persian Islamic aesthetics with indigenous South Asian textile traditions.
 The long blouse — the defining feature of the Muslim lehenga — was a hallmark of Mughal-era dress, distinguishing it from current Hindu styles.
-The lehenga is not merely a fashion detail; it is a living artifact of centuries of cultural exchange.
+As a Muslim dress, the lehenga is not merely a fashion detail; it is a living artifact of cultural exchange in South Asian fashion.

 Modest Fashion and the Muslim Lehenga